This is the multi-page printable view of this section. Click here to print.

 Delete Pod

-2. Click Pod under the Workload menu on the Service Home page.
-Navigate to the Pod List page.
+2. On the Service Home page, click Pod under the Workload menu.
+2. Go to the Pod List page.

 3. On the Pod List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-6. Notification Confirmation Window appears, click the Confirm button.
+6. When the notification dialog appears, click the Confirm button.

 Caution

-StatefulSet refers to a workload API object used to manage the stateful aspects of an application.
-In a workload, you can create a StatefulSet and view detailed information or delete it.
+A StatefulSet is a workload API object used to manage an application’s stateful components.
+You can create a StatefulSet in the workload, view its details, or delete it.

 Creating a StatefulSet

-4. Object Creation Popup에서 enter the object information and click the Confirm button.
+4. Enter the object information in the Object Creation Popup and click the Confirm button.

 Reference

-For detailed information on the StatefulSet concept and object creation, refer to Kubernetes official documentation > StatefulSet.
+For detailed information on the StatefulSet concept and object creation, see the Kubernetes official documentation > StatefulSet.

 Check detailed information of StatefulSet

-2. Service Home on the page, click StatefulSet under the Workload menu.
-Navigate to the StatefulSet List page.
+2. On the Service Home page, click StatefulSet under the Workload menu.
+2. StatefulSet list page is opened.

 3. On the StatefulSet List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Select the item you want to view detailed information for on the StatefulSet List page.
-You will be taken to the StatefulSet Details page.
+4. Select the item whose detailed information you want to view on the StatefulSet List page.
+4. Navigate to the StatefulSet Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 5. Click each tab to view the service information.